KoviRobi/nixos-config/README.md

 I use the configuration.nix file as the entry, which uses the NixOS_Configuration and NixOS_Target environment variables.

 I use the `make` shell script to make something.
+E.g. to create an ISO for the unstable nixpkgs, I could use `./make configurations/yoga-book.nix iso -I\
+nixpkgs=channel:nixos-unstable` (assuming I have a channel named nixos-unstable).